 Your orthodontist may have given you some foam chewies to bite down on, but these aren’t convenient to use on the go and they can get dirty and gross if you don’t keep them clean.
 Try Movemints Clear Aligner Mints, developed by an Orthodontist as an alternative to Invisalign Chewies that freshen breath and fight Invisalign dry mouth during treatment.

 With a patented groove designed by an Orthodontist, our aligner-friendly mints serve the same purpose as chewies but offer more discretion when getting your aligners into the right position.
 This is a concept known as Invisalign tracking, and it is crucial for achieving your ideal smile.

 2. Clear Aligner Sharp Edges

 Sometimes, the edges of your clear aligners can be sharp and lead to Invisalign cutting your tongue and cheeks.
-While this is not a sign of a major issue with your aligners, it can get annoying.
+While this is not a sign of a major issue with your aligners, it can get annoying and downright painful.
 Thankfully, a bit of dental wax can easily cover the sharp edges, making your Invisalign experience much more comfortable.

-3. Dental Wax Can Help With Speech Adjustment Process
+3. Invisalign Wax Can Help With Speech Adjustment Process

 Though Invisalign is practically invisible, you may notice some differences in your speech when you wear your first set of clear aligners.
 The gap that can occur between your clear aligners and your teeth sometimes leads to a temporary lisp.
 Thankfully, placing a small amount of dental wax over the gap can help.